Elections in Milan: City Council election, 1990

 The election took place on 6 May 1990.

 The election was characterized by a huge level of political fragmentation.
 Traditional parties suffered some considerable losses, while new-born movements gained some seats in the City Council and made very difficult the possibility to form a stable coalition to govern the city.

-The newborn regionalist Lega Nord became the fourth party with the 13% of the votes.
+The newborn regionalist Northern League became the fourth party with the 13% of the votes.